 According to studies, more than one in 3 older adults have at least one bunion problem, and although it might not look like something extremely painful, it can seriously slow a person down and produce severe pain.

-Bunions may affect a person’s balance and increase the risk of falls in seniors.
-Also, people with severe bunions experience lack of confidence and less satisfaction with their lives in general due to the fact they have extreme trouble finding shoes that fit.
+A bunion may affect a person’s balance and increase the risk of falls in seniors.
+Also, people with a severe bunion experience lack of confidence and less satisfaction with their lives in general due to the fact they have extreme trouble finding shoes that fit.
 Most often, they can’t wear the shoes they’d like to wear.

 The bunion occurs at the joint – the exact spot where your toe bends during regular walking.
 With a bunion present, your body weight rests on the bunion itself which can be very painful.
 They are very vulnerable to pressure from shoes, and also, they can lead to the development of calluses.

 Although the exact cause is unknown, there are many theories about their development.
 They are thought to have an active inherited component.